XuesenYang/Improved-Decision-Tree-Based-on-Feature-Ranking/README.md

 (1)  main.m is the major operating documents.
 Bayesian parameter optimization is added.
 (2)  build_tree.m is used to constructed decision tree.
 (3)  DT_FR.m combine Decision Tree and Characteristic Sorting.
-(4)  FeatureRank.m Generate feature ranking.
+(4)  FeatureRank.m generates feature ranking.
 (5)  predict.m  is used to predict data.
 (6)  discreteOrContinue.m is used to judge whether features are discrete or not.
 (7)  C4_5.m  represents Classification Process of Decision Tree.